 - Peaches : Fresh peaches are best.
 Feel free to remove the skins if desired.

-- Vegan butter : Make sure it's room temperature and soft to the touch.
-Melted coconut oil will work as well in this recipe or grass-fed butter if not vegan.
+- Butter : Make sure it's room temperature and soft to the touch.
+Melted coconut oil will work as well in this recipe or vegan butter.

 - Oat flour : Used as the base of the crumble on top.
 Make sure to use gluten-free if needed.
 To make this recipe paleo-friendly, substitute with almond flour.